-What you need to know about the 20 African startups that graduated from Google for Startups Accelerator 2020
+What you should know about the 20 African startups that graduated from Google for Startups Accelerator 2020

 A virtual equity-free support programme for startups, Google for Startups Accelerator is a digital accelerator programme for seed to series A technology startups, based in the United States.
 20 startups from 7 countries, including; Ethiopia, Ghana, Kenya, Nigeria, South Africa, Tunisia and Zimbabwe, that leverages machine learning and AI in their various industries, went through a 12-week virtual journey to refine their offering and undergo mentoring and workshops.